Atrocitus: Publication history

-Atrocitus first appeared in Green Lantern vol. 4 #25 (2008), and was created by Geoff Johns and Ethan Van Sciver.
+Atrocitus first appeared in Green Lantern (vol. 4) #25 (2008), and was created by Geoff Johns and Ethan Van Sciver.

 Fictional character biography

 Green Lantern: Secret Origin

 When the rogue Manhunters rampaged through Space Sector 666, Atros was one of only five beings in the entire sector to escape death, having been forced to witness the death of his wife and children.
 Renaming himself "Atrocitus", he and the other four survivors formed a terrorist cabal known as the Five Inversions, bent on destroying the Guardians of the Universe and all who served them.
 The Five Inversions performed a ritual which allowed them to peer into the future and discover the prophecy of the Blackest Night, which decreed the end of all life.
 Forming an "Empire of Tears", the Inversions attempted to destroy the Guardians, but were defeated and imprisoned on the planet Ysmault.

 Some time later, Abin Sur began periodically visiting Ysmault, seeking information on the Blackest Night.
 He even went so far as to free Atrocitus from his imprisonment so that he could lead him to Earth, the prophesied birthplace of "the black" that would one day end the universe.
 Taken to Earth by starship and bound by energy restraints created by Sur's ring, Atrocitus instilled fear in his captor, allowing the yellow impurity to seep into his willpower constructs and weaken them enough to allow him to break free.
-After slashing Sur in the chest, mortally wounding him, Atrocitus jumped from a point high in Earth's atmosphere to escape the starship.
+Atrocitus mortally wounded Sur before escaping the starship.